General Registration Policies

 Post-Baccalaureate

-In most cases, students can change their certificate program simply by submitting an Academic Plan form.
-However, those students who wish to change a program that falls within Professional Health Careers should also submit an updated statement of purpose, explaining why they seek to change certificates and how that will meet their professional goals.
+In most cases, students can change to another certificate program by submitting an Academic Plan form.
+However, students who wish to change their Professional Health Careers program should also submit an updated statement of purpose, explaining why they seek to change certificates and how that will meet their professional goals.

 *Please note: If you are in a degree seeking or certificate program within SPS, you cannot pursue any other program or certificate within Northwestern or SPS until you have completed your current program.